$125 off any CGM Plan. Use code FALL125

 8 min read

-The flesh of the watermelon can be pink or red, yellow, or even white and can be eaten fresh, in smoothies, or even made into fruit juice.
-True to its name, watermelons are 92 percent water, and are actually a type of berry.
+The flesh of a watermelon can be pink, red, yellow, or even white, and true to its name, watermelons (fun fact: they’re actually a type of berry) are 92 percent water

-So, what health benefits does this tasty fruit have, and how does it affect your glucose levels?
-Let’s find out.
+So, what health benefits does this tasty fruit have, and how does it affect glucose levels?
+Our experts helped us compile a comprehensive breakdown.

 The Nutritional Benefits of Watermelon

-The Dietary Guidelines for Americans recommends eating 1.5 - 2.5 cups of fruit per day.
+The Dietary Guidelines for Americans recommend eating 1.5 - 2.5 cups of fruit daily.

-Fruits are great sources of nutrients like fiber, vitamins, potassium, folate and antioxidants.
-These nutrients can contribute towards improved heart health, immune system health, and digestive health.
+This likely comes as no surprise to many since fruits are excellent sources of nutrients, including fiber, vitamins, potassium, folate, and antioxidants.
+These nutrients can contribute to improved heart health, immune system health, and digestive health.
+And watermelon's high water content can help improve hydration, too.

 Potassium

-Most Americans don’t get enough potassium in their diets.
-Watermelon is high in potassium, a mineral that your body relies on for proper kidney, heart, and nervous system function.
+Most Americans don't get enough potassium in their diets.
+This fruit is high in potassium, a mineral your body relies on for proper kidney, heart, and nervous system function.
 This mineral may also counter the effects of sodium to help improve blood pressure.

 Vitamin A